IDMNYU/DM2193SP2015/awesome-web-class/oskar_noam/html_quiz_1.md

     <li></li>
         <!--
         list Tag
-        Block Element
+        inline Element
-        creates a list
+        can only exist inside a ul or ol
     -->
 ```